nbdc-datahub/hbcd-docs/docs/instruments/mri/mrs.md

 HBCD MRS data are processed with a customized automated pipeline based on OSPREY ([Oeltzschner et al., 2020](https://doi.org/10.1016/j.jneumeth.2020.108827); [Zöllner et al., 2023](https://doi.org/10.1007/s10916-023-01969-6)) - see the [OSPREY-BIDS documentation](https://osprey-bids.readthedocs.io/en/latest/index.html).
 Derivatives include quality control metrics and metabolite estimates (ratios to creatine and water, with and without tissue correction).
 See the list of [OSPREY derivatives](#derivatives) included in the release above.

-## MRS Output Usage Guide (for Non-Expert Users)
+## Osprey MRS Output User Guide

-Osprey produces a range of output files that quantify different MRS metrics in a variety of ways.
-This guide provides a concise overview for non-expert users.

-### Overview

-The primary outcome variables from MRS are metabolite concentrations.
+As described in the prior section, the primary outcome variables from MRS are metabolite concentrations.
 The **ISTHMUS** acquisition used in HBCD generates four spectra, each modeled separately:

 * Short-TE unedited spectrum
 * HERCULES sum spectrum
 * HERCULES diff1 spectrum
 * HERCULES diff2 spectrum

 Each spectrum is analyzed using *linear combination modeling* with inclusive basis sets, since most if not all metabolites may contribute on some level to all spectra.
-However, specific metabolites are best measured from particular spectra (see below).
+However, specific metabolites are best measured from [particular spectra](#which-metabolite-values-to-use).

 #### Quantification Approaches

 While MRS is a quantitative approach, the values are relative and depend on an internal reference signal for quantification.
-Because the optimal reference for HBCD study data has not yet been established, several quantification methods are provided:
+Because the optimal reference for HBCD study data has not yet been established, several quantification methods are provided (see [Harris et al., 2015](https://doi.org/10.1002/jmri.24903) for details):

 <table class="compact-table-no-vertical-lines" style="width: 100%; border-collapse: collapse; table-layout: fixed;">
 <thead>